jeremiahbuddha/ekf/Readme.md

   time step, or all the way back to the epoch?)
    * NOTE: I Think they map all the way back to the epoch.
 X Get a printStatePartials() method working on my Motion.
+X Multiply the "partials" matrix in OdeintHelper ( which is really the A matrix ) by the STM part of the state vector to get the derivative of the STM.
-- Verify partials at t=10 against python version.
+X Verify partials at t=10 against python version.
 - Implement the partials of state wrt J2, Cd, etc in my Action classes.
 - Start working on my filter (in the knowlege class)
 - Write some unit tests?